Menu

 Mount Sinai Medical Center performed better than average in this category.

-C. Diff is a bacterium that causes diarrhea, loss of appetite, fever, and abdominal pain.
-C. Diff occurs in patients taking antibiotics or who have recently taken them.
-Like MRSA, C. Diff is spread through contaminated equipment or healthcare providers not washing hands properly between patients.
+• C. diff infection: C. diff is a bacterium that causes diarrhea, loss of appetite, fever and abdominal pain.
+C. diff occurs in patients who are taking antibiotics or have recently taken them.
+Like MRSA, C. diff is spread through contaminated equipment or health care providers not washing hands properly between patients.

 • Best hospital score: 0.000